Our advice for clinicians on the coronavirus is here.

 If you’re in an emergency or you need help right now, remember you can always call 999.
 But this might not be the right thing for you, so there are other ways you can get help.

 You can talk to your GP by giving the practice a ring – and you can ask to speak a GP who you know or trust as well.
-Or you can speak to your doctor or nurse if you have one who looks after you and you know them.
+Or you can speak to your hospital/community doctor or nurse if you have one who looks after you and you know them.

 Most parts of England have a helpline if you need support with a mental health crisis.
 You can find out the number to ring for your local area at nhs.uk.

-And there are other places where help is there for you:
+There are other places where help is there for you:

 - YoungMinds Crisis Messenger provides free crisis support if you are having a crisis – it’s every day of the week, at any time day or night.
 You just need to text YM to 85258.
 All texts are answered by trained volunteers, with support from experienced clinical supervisors.
 Texts are free from EE, O2, Vodafone, 3, Virgin Mobile, BT Mobile, GiffGaff, Tesco Mobile and Telecom Plus.